petervdb/testrep1/README.md

 * 2014-07-25 Started using this reposity to keep my Cygwin test environmens, mainly scripts, in sync.
 * 2014-08-23 Needs some minor modifications to work correctly on Linux systems.
 * 2014-08-27 Added some Perl and Python scripts

+Have a look at the wiki pages for more details.